Chiadikaobixo/DSA/Algorithm/README.md

 # insertion sort
 taking an element, one at a time and inserting it at the right spot. i.e, it builds up the sort by gradually creating a larger left half which is always sorted

+# merge sort
+it is a combination of two things, merging and sorting. it works by decomposing an array into smaller arrays of 0 - 1 elements and then building up a newly sorted array.